 The class goes over the most common interventions, how to analyze whether or not it’s the best option for you, and what alternatives you can apply if appropriate.

 I can’t tell you how valuable this information is!
-Despite the fact that my hospital had a 24% c-section rate, my childbirth class instructor merely glossed over c-sections.
-I genuinely learned more about C-sections in the Mama Natural Birth Course!
+Despite the fact that my hospital had a 24% caesarean rate, my childbirth class instructor merely glossed over c-sections.
+I genuinely learned more about C-sections in the Mama Natural Course!

 Genevieve’s personal touch is sprinkled throughout the class.
 I mentioned most of the bonus material above, but I wanted to highlight a few final goodies:

 Genevieve sends her students an inspirational bracelet and affirmation cards as a bonus.
 This might seem like a small thing, but during labor you will need as much encouragement as you can get!

 My favorite online breastfeeding class is $19 and that’s considered cheap by anyone’s standards.

 The Mama Natural Birth Course includes a full breastfeeding class for free.
 It will teach you everything you need to know to get started, such as how to position your baby, get him to latch, maintain and increase your milk supply, the basics of pumping, and how to recognize and treat breastfeeding problems.

 If you’re planning on breastfeeding, this is a must-have!